Timelock¶

 }

-Note the source comment ("shortcut for v1; harden later").
-A production-grade Timelock would require caller() == address(this) — i.e. ownership transfer would itself need to be queued and timelocked.
-The current version trusts the owner to do the right thing.
+The source comment reads "shortcut for v1; harden later."
+A production-grade Timelock would require caller() == address(this); ownership transfer would itself need to be queued and timelocked.
+This version trusts the owner to act correctly.

 Anybody-can-execute¶

 After eta, any address can call execute(id).
-This is by design — even if the owner becomes unavailable, queued proposals can still go through.
-The trade is that you lose the owner's veto window after eta.
-If you want owner-only execution, gate execute with require(caller() == owner).
+This is by design: queued proposals proceed even when the owner becomes unavailable.
+The trade-off is the loss of the owner's veto window after eta.
+For owner-only execution, gate execute with require(caller() == owner).

 Inherit-by-copy notes¶